MichaelDesantis/preactCalculator/README.md

 * It is apparently impossible to pass CSS styles as props to other nested components.
 Especially when each child component requires a unique position attribute to work with CSS native grid.
 Eval string type prop to JS for CSS class styling fails.
 Even when using examples straight out of Preact documentation.

-* I may have to try creating multiple classes within the same JS file to bypass this issue.
+* I may have to try creating multiple classes within the same JS file to bypass the above issue.

 ### Specs: